pietroppeter/nimib/refactor_notes.md

   - exporting sugar now
   - especially a bad idea to have blk.output and blk.context["output"] different
   - I really should think of an alternative...
+- something I do not like is that rendering changes state of doc and blocks. it should not (it could affect a second pass with another backend)
+- in fact now write wants a mutable doc
+- the moment I have the json backend I might be able to have a non mutable doc (but might not be worth it)